the-laughing-monkey/pachyderm/README.md

 videoprocessing videos:/* About an hour ago running / success
 ```

-It looks like our job was a success.
-But to make sure you want to make sure the the frames were written to the videoprocessing directory:
+It looks like our job was a success!
+Awesome.

+But to make sure you want to check that the frames were written to the videoprocessing directory.
+In an early test of this demo we found that the Python code worked perfectly locally but failed with the version of OpenCV in the container we were using.
+The process succeeded and the code threw no errors to the logs but the frame capture never happened.
+So it's always best to verify that the transformation actually happened to make sure the code is doing what you expected!

+You can do that by listing the files in the videoprocessing directory to see that there is something there.

 ```
 $ pachctl list file videoprocessing@master